-The Learning Center’s staff consists of three professional coordinators (Tiffany Peters, Jennifer Haley, Gary Ritz), an office supervisor, an office assistant, 15 graduate assistants, and more than 125 peer tutors and Supplemental Instruction (SI) leaders.
+The Learning Center’s staff consists of a Director, Assistant Director, Tutoring Coordinator, an office supervisor, an office assistant, 12 graduate assistants, and more than 85 peer tutors and Supplemental Instruction (SI) leaders.

 Point: The Ball State University Learning Center received the 2010 National College Learning Center Association (NCLCA)/Frank L. Christ Outstanding Learning Center Award for a four-year college.

 The purpose of this award is to give national recognition to the work done by exceptional learning centers, to foster growth and development in the field of academic support services, and to extend gratitude to those who strive to contribute to the profession of learning center administration.

 The coordinators of the Ball State Learning Center, Jacqueline Harris, Jennifer Haley, and Gary Ritz, were honored to accept recognition on behalf of the Learning Center’s tutoring and Supplemental Instruction programs as well as other programming and grant work associated with the Learning Center.
 Most importantly, the coordinators recognize the exceptional accomplishments of the tutors, Supplemental Instruction leaders, and other student staff.
 The coordinators also thank the Ball State faculty, staff, and administration for their continuous support.